 Why You’ll Love this Recipe

 These cute little pies are bite-sized treats which makes them super easy to eat.
 No forks needed.
 Just pop ’em in your mouth and enjoy!

-To make these super simple, I’ve made them using store-bought refrigerated pie crusts!
-This is not a sponsored post, but when I need to cut corners time wise, but still want to enjoy a delicious pie crust, I always opt for Pillsbury refrigerated pie crusts from my local market, so I just wanted to share.
+To make these super simple, I’ve made them using store-bought refrigerated pie crusts.
+This is not a sponsored post, but when I need to cut corners time-wise, but still want to enjoy a delicious pie crust, I always opt for Pillsbury refrigerated pie crusts from my local market, so I just wanted to share.
 They really make preparing these scrumptious little Mini Lemon Meringue Pies so doable for even the novice baker.
 It can be our secret!

 And we all know mini desserts have that cuteness factor that makes them even more appetizing AND that we get to enjoy more than one, or two, or three…right?!
 Winning!

 - unsalted butter

 - cream of tartar